Tag: community

 2) What does it mean for you to work for the success of earthly kingdoms while keeping your eye and on your citizenship in Heaven?

-3) How do we balance the submission to earthly authorities with the to be salt and light?
+3) How do we balance the submission to earthly authorities with the call to be salt and light?
 How is it different in a democratic republic (like the USA) versus an authoritarian regime?

 • Community for Others